GAYLE Gets Ready For The 'Barbie' London Premiere

 Describe your look for the premiere.

 I am currently on tour and I didn’t know I would be going to the Barbie movie premiere and I was not prepared.
-I was able to find a David Koma baby pink dress that I felt worked for the red carpet and then I found bright pink shoes on ASOS.
-This will definitely be my first time wearing six inch heels and a see-through dress to a movie.
+I was able to find a David Koma baby pink dress that I felt worked for the pink carpet.

 What was your getting ready process for the premiere?

-I was going back and forth between having my hair in a bun, half up half down, but I always end up taking it out.
+I was going back and forth between having my hair in a bun, or half-up half-down, but I always end up taking it out.
 So I am trying something new and using a headband.
 I’m trying to do a throwback ‘60/ ‘70s look.
-While I’ve been on tour I’ve been loving wearing a smokey eye and I wanted to still be able to wear the black smokey eye that I love while still honoring Barbie by wearing a baby pink dress.
+While I’ve been on tour I’ve been loving wearing a smokey eye.
+I wanted to be able to wear the black smokey eye that I love while still honoring Barbie by wearing a baby pink dress.

 What were your expectations for the night?